iepathos/parkeme_application/README.md

 I have used ORMs to deal with SQL databases a lot of the time.
 Django has the built-in ORM and with Flask I'm fond of SQLAlchemy.
 I've only had to go down to the SQL to setup new databases and users.
 I have ran through a couple SQL tutorials and feel like I have a good grasp of what's going on conceptually in a SQL database.
 I would really like to know more about optmizing a SQL database.

 ###Design (Photoshop) (4)
 I like clean, minimal designs and I haven't strayed far from this.
 I like most of the Bootstrap defaults and try to build on them rather than replace them.
 I think this limits my designs and the types of layouts I create.
+I've really only used Photoshop to touch up photos and/or resize/crop them.

 > Thank you for your consideration.